. .

 Presentation at the Pacific Film Achieves, Berkeley, CA (August 1, 2008)

-PFA curator Steve Seid reiterated that David Goodis — in the wake of the 1947 film adaptation of his novel Dark Passage — quickly secured a contract as a studio writer in Hollywood; but had a rapid downfall and by 1950 moved back to Philadelphia.
+PFA curator Steve Seid reiterated that David Goodis — in the wake of the 1947 film adaptation of his novel Dark Passage — quickly secured a contract as a studio writer in Hollywood.
+However, he had a rapid downfall and by the 1950s he had moved back to Philadelphia.
 “The irony is that you can see in a single double-bill the entire output from his time in Los Angeles,” Seid quipped.
 Other filmic adaptations like Jacques Tourneur’s Nightfall eventually led Goodis’s work back to Hollywood, but not the author himself.

 Seid then introduced Dan Hodges, whose work will be included in the forthcoming 4th Edition of Film Noir: An Encyclopedic Reference to the American Style [published as Film Noir: The Encyclopedia, Overlook Duckworth, 2010].